-The domatic number $d(G)$ and the total domatic number $d_t(G)$ of a graph $G$ were introduced in \cite{CH} and \cite{CDH}, respectively.
-Sheikholeslami and Volkmann in \cite{SV} extended the last definition to the $k$-tuple total domatic number as follows.

-\begin{defn} \cite{SV} \emph{The} $k$-tuple total domatic partition, \emph{briefly kTDP, of $G$ is a partition $\mathcal{D}$ of the vertex set of $G$ such that all classes of $\mathcal{D}$ are $k$-tuple total dominating sets of $G$.
-The maximum number of classes of a $k$-tuple total domatic partition of $G$ is the} $k$-tuple total domatic number $d_{\times k,t}(G)$ \emph{of $G$}. \end{defn}
+\begin{defn} \emph{Let $k \ge 1$ be an integer and let $G$ be a graph with $\delta(G) \ge k-1$.
+A \emph{$k$-tuple restrained domatic partition}, abbreviated kRD-partition, of $G$ is a partition of $V(G)$ into kRD-sets.
+The \emph{$k$-tuple restrained domatic number}, $\krdom(G)$, of $G$ is the maximum number of disjoint kRD-sets in~$G$. } \end{defn}